Odoacer: Ethnic affiliations

-The Scirii and Heruls were among those known to contemporaries such as the historian Procopius as "Gothic peoples".
-They both appear to have come to the Danubian area from the direction of what is now Ukraine, as do the Goths, Huns, and Alans.
-The Rugii, who apparently originated on the south Baltic coast, are known from other sources for their post-Attila kingdom on the Danube.
-These groups fought on the same side as the Scirii in the battle of Bolia in 468, defeating the Ostrogoths, who were one of the most dominant of the post-Attila groups.
-It has also been pointed out by Reynolds and Lopez that Attila had an uncle named Rogus and that Jordanes may have been saying Odoacer was his descendant.
-After the battle of Bolia, the Scirii, Rugii and Heruli made up a large part of the military force Odoacer came to control in Italy, while the Ostrogoths moved into Eastern Roman territory in the Balkans.
-The near contemporary Auctorium Havniense also calls Odoacer a king of Heruli.
-Many historians, such as medieval scholar Michael Frassetto, accept that Odoacer was of Scirian heritage, because of the apparent family links to Edeko and Hunulf.
+The Scirii, Rugii and Heruli were among those known to contemporaries such as the historian Procopius as "Gothic peoples".
+The Scirii and Heruli both appear to have come to the Danubian area from the direction of what is now Ukraine, as did the Goths, Huns, and Alans, while the Rugii originated on the south Baltic coast.
+After the death of Attila in 453, these peoples fought at the Battle of Nedao in 454, when the Ostrogoths failed to gain dominance.
+They fought again at the Battle of Bolia in 468, when the Ostrogoths scored a devastating victory.
+After this, the Scirii, Rugii and Heruli made up a large part of the military force Odoacer came to control in Italy, while the Ostrogoths moved into Eastern Roman territory in the Balkans.

 On the other hand, scholars are divided about whether Jordanes can be relied upon concerning the "Turcilingi".
 It has also been proposed that these are an otherwise unknown Turkic speaking people among the Huns.
 Whether or not this is accepted, there is also an argument that the Turcilingi mentioned by Jordanes were early Thuringians, who established a kingdom by about this time in what is now central Germany, relatively far to the north of the Danubian kingdoms.
 In favour of this argument, the 10th century Suda identifies Odoacer's apparent brother Hunulf as a Thuringian on his father's side and Scirian on his mother's side.
 This fragment is thought to have been written by the 5th-century historian Malchus, who was a near contemporary and likely to be well-informed.